h4rdl0ckl3z/h4rdl0ckl3z/README.md

 I value understanding the complete execution path instead of treating individual APIs or components in isolation.

 The goal is not simply to make something work once, but to understand **why it works**, identify edge cases, and turn that knowledge into a solution that can be maintained and improved.

 ---

-## 📊 GitHub Profile Data

-The profile uses GitHub's public user data for basic account statistics and identity information.
-The GitHub REST API provides public user information such as repositories, followers, following, and profile metadata. citeturn0search0

-> **Live data:** Some decorative cards above are generated dynamically from the GitHub username `h4rdl0ckl3z`.
-They may depend on third-party GitHub README card services and can occasionally be unavailable due to rate limits or service outages.

----